-Report the resulting output to RtBrick as described in section 6.
+Report the resulting output to RtBrick as described in the Reporting Issues to RtBrick section.
 Analysing the core dump file will typically require support from RtBrick and is beyond the scope of this guide.

 2.2.3.
 Recovering from a BD Failure